 Due to their contractual arrangements and economic substance, contributions by typical silent partners represent debt and are reported under subordinated debt in accordance with IAS 32.

-The interest expense on contributions of assets by silent partners amounts to \notin 4 million (previous year: \notin 4 million).
+The interest expense on contributions of assets by silent partners amounts to \in 4 million (previous year: \in 3 million).